-Outreach was conducted by distributing brochures and other printed materials to retailers and others, and using a variety of media including digital ads, print advertising, video, and social media.
-The main call-toaction of outreach materials directs readers to visit PaintCare's website to find a drop-off site using PaintCare's site locator search tool.
+Outreach was conducted by distributing brochures and other printed materials to retailers and others and using a variety of media including video, social media, digital ads, print ads, and public relations.
+The main call-to-action of outreach materials directs readers to visit PaintCare's website to find a drop-off site using PaintCare's site locator search tool.
 The relative amounts of spending dedicated to each of these outreach activities are summarized in the following table.
-The "other" category includes costs for awareness surveys and translations.
+The "other" category includes costs for awareness surveys, translations, creative production, and supplies for face-to-face outreach opportunities.